sebivenlo/dockerstart/README.md

 `dockerd -H tcp://127.0.0.1`

-If you encounter problems doing this, such as: `FATA[0000] Error starting daemon: pid file found, ensure docker is not running or delete /var/run/docker.pid ` you will have to stop the current docker service.
+If you encounter problems doing this, such as:
+`FATA[0000] Error starting daemon: pid file found, ensure docker is not running or delete /var/run/docker.pid ` you will have to stop the current docker service.

-to do this, type: `service docker stop`, and try again.
+to do this, type:

+`service docker stop`

+and try again.

-## Windows
+## Windows and MacOS

+When starting the docker-machine on Windows or MacOS, a virtual machine is used.
+This VM is providing a network address for communication by default.

+Since this is the case, there is no need opening additional ports.
+What is to be looked out for is the IP that the API is listening at.

+e.G.

+`192.168.99.100`
+`192.168.99.101`

+When opening the `add Docker` promt in the docker service, there is already a predefined IP + Port entered.
+Check if the IP is the same that your machine is running on and you will be able to connect to the daemon easily.

+# Accessing Docker From Terminal AND Netbeans

-## MacOS
+## Linux
 After the demo by *MarvinRuesenberg* on how to connect the netbeans docker client, homberghp inverstigated a little further.
 The following was necessary to get it working on an Ubuntu installation:

 In the file `/lib/systemd/system/docker.service` add the line